 TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting DNA base excision repair (BER).
-In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and promising anti-tumor activity in combination with alkylating and antimetabolite chemotherapy for the treatment of cancer patients.
+In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and we believe, promising anti-tumor activity in combination with alkylating and antimetabolite chemotherapy for the treatment of cancer patients.
 TRC102 has been studied in Phase 1 or Phase 2 trials in mesothelioma patients in combination with the approved chemotherapeutic Alimta® (pemetrexed), in glioblastoma, ovarian cancer, lung and colorectal cancer patients in combination with the approved chemotherapeutic Temodar® (temozolomide) and in lung cancer patients in combination with the approved chemotherapeutics Alimta and cisplatin as well as external beam radiation (i.e., chemoradiation).
 All current TRC102 trials are sponsored and funded by the National Cancer Institute (NCI).
 We retain global rights to develop and commercialize TRC102 in all indications.
-In October 2020, TRC102 received ODD from the FDA for the treatment of patients with malignant glioma, including glioblastoma.
+In October 2020, we received ODD from the FDA for TRC102 for the treatment of patients with malignant glioma, including glioblastoma.
 O6-methylguanine DNA methyltransferase (MGMT) deficiency is observed in about one-third of glioblastoma patients, and a prior study of Temodar and TRC102 reported at the Society for Neuro-Oncology in 2018 demonstrated that two MGMT deficient glioblastoma patients had prolonged survival when treated with Temodar and TRC102 after progressing previously on Temodar and radiation therapy.
 A December 2020 publication in Cancer Cell also demonstrated Temodar and TRC102 were active in MGMT deficient patients with colorectal cancer.
-We expect further development by the NCI in MGMT deficient glioblastoma based on these data and believe a trial in first line glioblastoma patients of Temodar, radiation therapy and TRC102 is warranted.
-Based on data presented at the ASCO 2020 virtual meeting that the combination of chemoradiation and TRC102 produced objective responses in all 15 evaluable patients with advanced localized l
+Based on these data, we believe a trial in first line glioblastoma patients of Temodar, radiation therapy and TRC102 is warranted and are discussing further development with investigators at this time.
+In addition, based on data presented at the ASCO 2020 virtual meeting that the combination of chemoradiation and TRC102 produced objective responses in all 15 evaluable patients with advanced localized lung cancer treated in a Phase 1 trial, in January 2022, the NCI initiated a randomized trial of chemoradiation with or without TRC102, followed by consolidative durvalumab treatment.
+The primary objective is to improve the 56% progression free survival (PFS) rate with current standard of care to 75% with current standard of care plus TRC102.
+The trial is expected to begin enrollment in June 2022 and complete in 2024.